On that fine sunny day, there was a realization.

-As networking holds a lot of value, it is indeed the only site in the entire gamut of job search sites that gives you the profile of the human employer waiting to interview you.
+As networking holds a lot of value, it is indeed the only site in the entire gamut of best websites to post resume that gives you the profile of the human employer waiting to interview you.

-This makes Linkedin a very intresting place for building a transparent community.
+This makes Linkedin a very interesting place for building a transparent community.

-You can link with the collegues of your dream company to get a fair knowledge of how things work there.
+You can link with the colleagues of your dream company to get a fair knowledge of how things work there.

-The amazing feature of referrals really makes it stand apart from the competition.
+The amazing feature of referrals makes it stand apart from the competition.
 Ironically, LinkedIn was not built as a job search portal in mind.
-Networking was its USP, which it then leveraged to target the job search market.
+Networking was its USP, which is then leveraged to target the job search market.

-As shown in analysis below, Linkedin has the highest Alexa Rating of 32, which makes it one of our favourites.
+As shown in the analysis below, Linkedin has the highest Alexa Rating of 32, which makes it one of our favorites.